Khovsgol Nuur Mongolia

 Imperial Map Monument

-Also known as the King’s Monument (or the Monument For Mongol States on Google Maps), this offers the ultimate sunset viewing platform over both Kharkhorin and the Orkhon River.
-The three sides have maps depicting the three main empires (the Hunnu, Turkic and Mongol) that were established on the banks of the Orkhon River.
+Also known as the King’s Monument (or the Monument For Mongol States on Google Maps), this site offers the ultimate sunset viewing platform over both Kharkhorin and the Orkhon River.
+The monument features three sides with maps depicting the three main empires that were established on the banks of the Orkhon River: the Hunnu, Turkic, and Mongol empires.

 Kharkhorin’s Phallic Rock

-And for something that little bit different, visit the phallic rock.
-As is to be expected by its name, it is a large (60cm!) statue of a penis pointing towards a small valley curiously named ‘vaginal slope.’
-Said to have dual functions (a reminder to the monks to remain celibate, and also a symbol of fertility and human life) it might not be a highlight but it certainly is well photographed!
+For something a little different, visit the phallic rock.
+As its name suggests, it is a large (60 cm!) statue of a penis pointing towards a small valley curiously named ‘Vaginal Slope.’
+Said to have dual functions—serving as a reminder for monks to remain celibate and as a symbol of fertility and human life—it might not be a major highlight, but it certainly is well photographed!

 Erdenesiin Khuree Mongolian Calligraphy Arts Centre

-The aim of this wonderful non-profit centre is to preserve and propagate Mongolian calligraphy which was inscribed in 2013 on the UNESCO List of Intangible Cultural Heritage as in Need of Urgent Safeguarding.
-In addition, the centre wants to be a window for other forms of art related to traditional Mongolian culture and to become a vector of economic development for one of the most important historical tourist destinations in Mongolia.
-In doing so, they hope to contribute to reducing the tide of rural to urban migration.
+The aim of this wonderful non-profit center is to preserve and propagate Mongolian calligraphy, which was inscribed in 2013 on the UNESCO List of Intangible Cultural Heritage in Need of Urgent Safeguarding.
+In addition, the center aims to be a window for other forms of art related to traditional Mongolian culture and to become a vector of economic development for one of Mongolia’s most important historical tourist destinations.
+By doing so, they hope to help reduce the tide of rural to urban migration.

-The centre – open throughout the year — hopes that its entrance fees – together with the sales of artworks – over the course of a year will generate enough money to cover its yearly operational costs.
-But the real prize as far as we’re concerned are the public and private Mongolian calligraphy lessons that we can arrange for you at the centre.
-The price of these lessons is very affordable and contributes to the specialised workshops that the centre offers to local people including its inspiring art therapy workshops for local people with mental or physical disabilities.
+The center, open year-round, relies on entrance fees and sales of artworks to cover its yearly operational costs.
+However, the true highlight is the public and private Mongolian calligraphy lessons that we can arrange for you at the center.
+These lessons are very affordable and contribute to the specialized workshops the center offers to local people, including inspiring art therapy workshops for individuals with mental or physical disabilities.

-Learn more in our blog post about the centre – https://www.eternal-landscapes.co.uk/get-creative-with-mongolian-calligraphy/
+Learn more in our blog post about the center: https://www.eternal-landscapes.co.uk/get-creative-with-mongolian-calligraphy/

 Orkhon River Valley

 We suggest combining any visit to Kharkhorin with an extended stay in Mongolia’s Orkhon River Valley.
-Mongolia is an ancient land and has a rich and varied history.
-However, the country only offers a hint at the flow of people and the cultures that have preceded modern Mongolia.
-One place to touch base with history is in Mongolia’s Orkhon River Valley which is now listed as a cultural UNESCO World Heritage Site and represents the evolution of nomadic pastoral traditions in Mongolia and provides a rare slice of tangible Mongolian history.
-This area is rich in history relating to the Hunnu, the Turks and the Mongol Empire as well as the founding of Buddhism in Mongolia, leading to the region being called the cradle of Mongolian civilisation.
+Mongolia is an ancient land with a rich and varied history, offering only a glimpse into the flow of people and cultures that have shaped modern Mongolia.
+The Orkhon River Valley, listed as a UNESCO World Heritage Site, is an ideal place to connect with this history.
+It represents the evolution of nomadic pastoral traditions in Mongolia and provides a rare slice of tangible Mongolian heritage.
+This area is rich in historical significance related to the Hunnu, the Turks, and the Mongol Empire, as well as the founding of Buddhism in Mongolia, leading to the region being called the cradle of Mongolian civilization.

 Mongolia's Orkhon River Valley which incorporates the town of Kharkhorin

-As well as longer trips, Kharkhorin makes for a perfect shorter exploration from Ulaanbaatar.
-For more ideas, look at the Mongolia Inspirations page on our Eternal Landscapes Mongolia website.
+In addition to longer trips, Kharkhorin makes for a perfect shorter exploration from Ulaanbaatar.
+For more ideas, visit the Mongolia Inspirations page on our Eternal Landscapes Mongolia website or exploe the range of experiences we can offer.

 An image of a door at Erdene Zuu Monastery in Kharkhorin, Mongolia